andifalk/secure-development-on-kubernetes/README.md

 sudo k3s kubectl get nodes
 ```

 Unfortunately as of now this requires root privileges.
-Rootless support is
-currently only provided as _experimental_ feature.
+Currently, K3s provides Rootless support only as an _experimental_ feature.

 To stop the Kubernetes server just type: